ESD Training & Daily Habits: Why People Make or Break Your Program

 How do you measure whether an ESD training program is working?

-Effective programs track wrist strap tester pass/fail logs, audit findings over time, yield data correlated with ESD‑sensitive process steps, and field return rates for ESD‑sensitive components.
-Trend analysis across these metrics provides a clearer picture of program health than training completion records alone.
+Effective programs track wrist strap tester pass/fail logs, audit findings over time, yield data correlated with ESD-sensitive process steps, and field return rates for ESD-sensitive components.
+Trend analysis across these metrics gives a clearer picture of program health than training completion records alone.

 What is the difference between ESD awareness training and ESD compliance training?